ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The attestation result is generated and signed by the Verifier as a serialized EAT {{I-D.ietf-rats-eat}}.
 The Relying Party can decide what action to take with regards to the Attester based on the information elements in attetation result.
-One way for encoding the attestation result is defined by the RATS working group {{I-D.ietf-rats-ar4si}}.

 The EAD item is: